kgateway-dev/kgateway/docs/content/guides/graphql/stitching.md

 ...
 ```

-Similarly, in the `merge_config` section for a `product-service` configuration file, you can specify which fields are unique to the `User` type, and how to get these fields.
+**Product service**: Similarly, in the `merge_config` section for a `product-service` configuration file, you can specify which fields are unique to the `User` type, and how to get these fields.
 If a client provides the product ID and wants the product name, Gloo Edge can use the `getProductByID` query to provide the product ID from the product service.
 ```yaml
 name: product-service
 namespace: products-app